Design overview

 2.5.
 Parameters

-Open the Parameters window to view and manage the parameters defined on your dashboard, report, or other view.
+Open the Parameters window to view and manage the parameters of your dashboard, report, or other view.

 Parameters window